ydLiu-HIT/deSALT/simulation/Sim_data_generation.md

 ```
 `tran_qname.py` : change read name by group like "SimG1_S".
 It was important for evaluation alignment results later.

-All the script, pipeline, genome and annotations are in `Example` folder.
+All the scripts, pipeline, genome and annotations are in `Example` folder.